SchildCode/VBA-Cleaner/README.md

 # VBA-Cleaner
 Macro code cleaner for Excel workbooks - Reduce file-bloat and improve portability &amp; reliability.

-This is a tiny & free alternative to legacy “CodeCleaner” utilities.
+This is a sophisticated but tiny & free alternative to legacy “CodeCleaner” utilities.
 It doesn't need installation; it works out-of-the box on 32/64-bit Office, no VBIDE references are required (late binding), handles mixed-locale CodeNames (`Sheet1`/`Ark1`), avoids `VERSION/Attribute` clutter in document modules, and can avoids issues with OneDrive/SharePoint file paths.

 ## When/why should you "clean" a Visual Basic for Applications (VBA) enabled Microsoft Excel workbook?